 Breakthrough helps clients understand how their unique freight characteristics and currently available vehicle technologies impact the fuel efficiency of their network.
 As these new technologies and tractors are introduced to fleets, they will contribute to overall fleet efficiency, which is important to understand and account for in fuel reimbursements and reporting.

-Having a baseline understanding of truckload emissions is only part of the equation, because most shippers have much more complex transportation networks.
+Having a baseline understanding of truckload emissions is only part of the equation because most shippers have much more complex transportation networks.
 Rail makes up a significant portion of many shippers’ strategies, and this, too, can be a black box when it comes to accounting for and abating emissions.

 Moving goods via rail can cut fuel consumption and emissions by over one-half compared to the same truckload shipment.
 Breakthrough Fuel Recovery accurately prices intermodal shipments to track the fuel consumption of both the over-the-road and rail sections of the journey.
 This enables more transparency to the price and environmental implications of intermodal freight, ultimately bringing full visibility of the benefits to shippers.

-Beyond bringing accuracy and transparency to intermodal accounting, identifying modal conversion opportunities within each shippers’ network can introduce new emissions savings.
+Beyond bringing accuracy and transparency to intermodal accounting, identifying modal conversion opportunities within each shippers’ network can introduce new emissions savings opportunities.
 When making intermodal recommendations, Breakthrough considers both the emissions benefit and the combined fuel and freight costs to ensure mode conversions meet a shipper’s sustainability goals and financial strategies.

 Identifying modal conversions is on-going, because the nature of fuel and freight prices are volatile, and new opportunities emerge regularly.
 As major railroads adjust their strategies—as we currently see with the wide-spread adoption of Precision Scheduled Railroading (PSR)— complexity is added which brings value to Breakthrough’s ongoing research and continual access to a shipper’s network data.

 Breakthrough’s support also extends beyond the modes of truckload and intermodal.
 Breakthrough’s Maritime Fuel Management offering brings visibility to the cost, consumption, and emissions of specific fuel types along specific trade lanes.
-This allows shippers to accurately reflect the energy and emissions requirements of moving their goods to market.

 For emerging technologies like BEVs—which have no tailpipe emissions—it will require tracking where the electricity was created – for example from renewable energy sources like wind or water or from a fossil fuel like coal.
 Breakthrough brings tailpipe and lifecycle considerations into the alternative fuel strategies of shippers.
 Ultimately, this allows for better tracking of overall energy emissions and the potential to capitalize on carbon credits or incentives for making low-carbon choices.